ScooloV/bbpedia/docs/core_rules.md

 Each defensive assist counted modifiees the Strength characteristic of the player that is the target of the Block action by +1.

-BL0CK DICE
+BLOCK DICE
 Once offensive and defensive assists have been worked out and the number of block dice to be rolled determined, roll the block dice.
 Block dice feature fivve icons, each representing an outcome.
 Some of these outcomes can be modifiedd by Skills or Traits possessed by one or both
 players:

-PLAYER D0WN!
+PLAYER DOWN!
 Something has gone terribly wrong and the player performing the Block action has come off the worst.
 The active player is immediately Knocked Down by the player they were attempting to block!

-B0TH D0WN
+B0TH DOWN
 Neither player comes off particularly well.
 Both the active player and the target of the Block action are Knocked Down by one another.